privacyguides/privacyguides.org/docs/calendar-contacts.en.md

 title: "Calendar and Contact Sync"
 icon: material/calendar
 ---
 Calendaring and contacts are some of the most sensitive data posess.
-Use only products that use end-to-end encryption (E2EE) at rest.
+Use only products that use E2EE at rest.
 This prevents a provider from reading your data.

-## Software as a service (SaaS) only
+## Cloud/SaaS Providers

-These products are included with an subscription to the respective [email providers](email.md).
+These products are included with an subscription with their respective [email providers](email.md).

 ### Tutanota